Results 1 to 8 of 8

 08-23-2010 #3Hive Guest

 I struggled to get it going from a stop and needed a place to put feet, as they tended to tire on pedals when motoring.

 And around here, one needs to see well, very well, so the bent was too low.

 The crank forward (CF) machine I bought later offers the best of both worlds.

 05-31-2011 #4Hive Guest

 The CF Rig is Here - Truly Best of Both Worlds

 That Burley looks great.
 It must have been pricey.
-Great build."If you are the smartest guy in the room, then you're in the wrong room. - Unknown
+Great build."If you get knocked down 100 times, then get up 101 times" - Unknown

 06-02-2011 #6Hive Guest